Sol Pais: Manhunt

 On April 16, the captain of the Miami Beach Police Department alerted agents with the FBI field office in Miami about a "potential school shooter who is infatuated with Columbine shooter Eric Harris".
 Shortly after Pais was reported missing, investigators gained access to Pais' email, which revealed information for the gun sellers Pais had contacted in Florida.
 The FBI contacted one of Pais' Uber drivers, who described Pais as cheerful and fluent in Spanish, and had "travelled to Colorado for recreation and was excited to see snow".

 At this point, the FBI decided to alert the public due to the danger of a copycat shooting around April 20 at or near Columbine High School, although April 20 was a Saturday.
 After the manhunt became public, it quickly made national headlines, with hundreds calling the FBI claiming they had seen Pais panhandling, buying a gun, or outside of Columbine High School.
 Columbine High School went on lockdown on the afternoon of April 16, and was dismissed normally at the end of the day.
 With the FBI finding no trace of Pais by the end of the day, Columbine and several dozen other schools closed on April 17, keeping more than 500,000 students across Colorado home.

 Aftermath

 The FBI confirmed in a tweet on April 17 that Pais had been discovered deceased in the mountains, claiming that "there is no longer a threat to the community."
 After Pais was confirmed to be deceased, school operations largely returned to normal in the Jefferson County area.
 Sheriff Jeff Shrader stated, "We want our schools to be a safe place for kids to learn and where they can be productive.
 And that's why we took this threat seriously".
 An audit by the Department of Justice Office of the Inspector General on the incident was conducted after pressure from lawmakers, which suggested upgrades to the FBI's National Instant Criminal Background Check System (NICS).
-In 2021, the FBI agreed to implement changes in their system.
+In 2021, the FBI agreed to implement changes in its system.
 In 2024, state lawmaker Tom Sullivan raised the case to argue for a mandatory waiting period for Colorado gun buyers.